Vannevar Bush papers

 Bush's writings provide better evidence of his MIT activities.
 Many of his articles and speeches (Series 2) were written for the MIT community.
 They reflect Bush's opinion about the students and the Institute.
-Bush was a prolific writer and the collection contains some of his earliest work.
+Bush was an active writer and the collection contains some of his earliest work.
 The bulk of Series 2, however, is from Bush's later career when he tried to address a popular as well as a scientific audience in order to provide an explanation of scientific progress and concerns instead of a strict scientific investigation.
 This evolution in content occurred as Bush became increasingly involved in science policy decisions.

 Two books that Bush wrote for both the scientist and the layman are substantially documented in the collection through correspondence, notes, biographical material about the books' subjects, manuscript drafts, and reviews.
 While he was writing Pieces of the Action and Science Is Not Enough, Bush asked for opinions from his colleagues, and some of their comments are also in Series 2.
 In the correspondence Pieces of the Action is referred to as "BBS" (Bush Book Senior) and Science Is Not Enough is identified with the initials "BBJ" (Bush Book Junior) or "HBK" (reference unknown).